tyrkgithub/Console-Finances/README.md

   <br/>

   <p>A company have given me a dataset composed of arrays with two fields, Date and Profit/Losses.
-They wants me to create code which helps keeps track of their finances.
-They <br/>
+They wants me to create code which helps keeps track of their finances.<br/>
   </p>

   <br/>